log4leo/Shell4Win/README.md

 How to get
 =========

-Download zip files and all executables can be found in the bin directory.
+<a href="https://github.com/log4leo/Shell4Win/archive/master.zip">Download</a> zip files and all executables can be found in the bin directory.

 How to use